The Campus Visit

 - Indicate whether you have applied for admission.

-- Know facts about your high school before visiting: percentage of graduates going on to college, average test scores, etc. GHS publishes an annual report every year.
-You can obtain one in the office.
+- Know facts about your high school before visiting: percentage of graduates going on to college, average test scores, etc. GHS publishes an annual report, which you can get in the Main Office.

 - Give careful attention to your appearance, grooming and conduct.
 The campus interview facilitates putting a “face” with a name.
 Often, notes are kept and placed in your application file.
 Remember to put your best appearance forward.

 ---- Talk to several college students.
 Ask about the academic and social life on

 ---- Take your camera and notebook.
 After you have visited, make some notes

 while the information gained is fresh in your mind:

 2. Impressions of faculty and students.